 Theme Park Jobs Overview

-For some, it's a life-long dream.
-For others, it's just a summer job.
-Whether you're looking for short term or long term theme park jobs, the theme park industry offers myriad positions, benefits and experiences.
+For some, it’s a life-long dream.
+For others, it’s just a summer job.
+Whether you’re looking for short term or long term theme park jobs, the theme park industry offers myriad positions, benefits and experiences.
 Theme parks can be found in every state, as well as abroad, generating a large job market in each community.
 Some of the larger parks are found in Central Florida, but there are also notable locations in Colorado, New Jersey, California, and Ohio, just to name a few.
 Literally millions of tourists visit annually from all corners of the globe.
 Some of the largest international groups come from Brazil, England, and Japan.
 Additionally, guests of all different physical and mental abilities visit the parks, and many bring service animals with them.

 The theme parks have gone to great lengths to provide an inclusive, accessible environment so that all guests will not only feel welcome, but will be inclined to return year after year.